“The phoenix hope

 - Don’t binge.
 During a flare, it’s easy to think, “Screw it!
 I feel awful anyway, I’m going to do whatever I want.”
 And then you binge on bad food, which unfortunately amplifies and lengthens the flare.
 It may be called comfort food, but it really should be called pain-inducing food.
 You deserve better.
-Choose healing foods instead that provide the real comfort, instead.
+Choose healing foods that provide the real comfort instead.

 - Detoxify: Health is a constant balance of nourishment and detoxification, and during a flare, you need support in both areas.
 Try a gentle detoxifying bath.

 - Cry.
 I remember once when I was fighting back tears, a wise woman said to me, “Tears are healing, so don’t fight them.
 Let them flow.”
 It’s true.
 Grief is part of the process.
 And tears are even detoxifying.

 - Laugh.
 This sounds counter-intuitive, right?
 How can you laugh when you feel awful?
 But this is the time you need to laugh the most.
 It’s a natural pain reliever.
 Famed author, Norman Cousins, treated his ankylosing spondylitis through laughter therapy, saying it was the best pain relief he could find.
 So watch a funny movie or TV show, trusting that it’s medicine.
 Here’s a list of 25 things that make me laugh.